Facility Dog Program

 -

-Brea is a very busy pup and spends most of her days helping the patients who need her most.
-That’s why a medical provider must make a request for a facility dog visit, and then work with the Child Life department to schedule the visit according to level of need and availability.
+Brea and Boomer are both very busy pups and spend most of their days helping the patients who need them most.
+That’s why a medical provider must make a request for a facility dog visit and then work with the Child Life department to schedule the visit according to level of need and availability.

 While we do our best to accommodate all medical requests, we cannot guarantee a visit.
-Brea currently splits her time between radiology, the infusion center, the inpatient hematology/oncology unit, the cardiovascular intensive care unit (CVICU) and pediatric intensive care unit (PICU).
+Brea currently splits her time between the infusion center, the inpatient hematology/oncology unit, the cardiovascular intensive care unit (CVICU) and pediatric intensive care unit (PICU).
+Boomer spends her time on the inpatient pediatric medicine unit, radiology, the Center for Congenital Diaphragmatic Hernia and the Emergency Center.

-You can also follow along with Brea on our Instagram account @allkidscanines.
+You can also follow along with Brea and Boomer on our Instagram account @allkidscanines.

 Supporting the Facility Dog Program